top of page

 Ah yes, the fine arts.
 They do not call it the Paris of the South for nothing.

-Tucked away right behind the Asheville Art Museum, and thus, not too far from the famous French Broad Chocolate lounge, the Wortham Center is Asheville’s premier performing arts theater, showcasing virtuosos, classic plays, dance ensembles, stand-ups, you name it.
+Tucked away right behind the Asheville Art Museum, not too far from the famous French Broad Chocolate Lounge, the Wortham Center is Asheville’s premier performing arts theater, showcasing virtuosos, classic plays, dance ensembles, stand-ups, you name it.
 If it can happen on a stage, you can see it at the Wortham Center.

-Now tickets here don’t come cheap, especially compared to our previous entry.
-But the way I see it, an evening at the Wortham Center is an excuse to play it up, wear a tie, get dinner at a fancy downtown restaurant where they only respond if you speak in French.
+Tickets here don’t come cheap, especially compared to our previous entry.
+But the way I see it, an evening at the Wortham Center is an excuse to play it up, wear a tie, and get dinner at a fancy-pants downtown restaurant.

 Hot Tip: Check out Curate just across the street for some of the best Spanish tapas in Asheville.
-Or, if you’re more in the mood for a post-theatrical coffee and cake, venture a short way north for Old Europe, one of my favorite local cafes.
+Or, if you’re more in the mood for coffee and cake, venture a short ways north for Old Europe, one of my favorite local cafes.

 Image from Wix

 This right here is a theater’s theater.
-Thick red carpets, real high ceilings, boosted bass that’ll make your bones rattle when the bombs go off in “Oppenheimer.”
+Thick red carpets, high ceilings, boosted bass that’ll make your bones rattle when the bombs go off in Oppenheimer.
 South Asheville’s Regal Biltmore Grande is, in a word: a cinema.

-I feel I don’t need to explain much more.
-A ticket here lands you consistent quality, vast silver screens, and concession stands well-stocked with every confection under the rainbow.
+A ticket here lands you consistent quality, vast silver screens, and concession stands stocked with every confection under the sky.
 But I don’t want you coming away thinking there’s nothing special about this place.
 To their credit, the Regal does show more obscure releases at least a couple times a month, plus special anniversary screenings of classic films.

 Hot Tip: If you don’t mind a little wait, get in line for a table at Nine Mile after your show to experience Asheville’s some of finest in Caribbean-inspired fare.